Pauatro/website-template/README.md

-# GPT Service Frontend
+# Website template

-This is the UI of the gpt service.
+This is an initial template for a website or a UI.
 It uses React+Typescript, Vite and Tailwind.

 ## Initializing the project